 Audit your current computer vision tools stack.

-If you’re working with sensitive data (medical images, proprietary product images, etc.), consider where your data will reside.
-Tools like CVAT or Supervisely (self-hosted) keep data on-prem, while cloud services will require uploading data.
+If you're working with sensitive data (medical images, proprietary product images, etc.), consider where your data will reside.
+Tools like OpenCV, CVAT, LightlyStudio, and Supervisely (self-hosted) keep data on-prem, while cloud services will require uploading data.
+Some cloud platforms allow choosing data residency or offer on-prem versions.
+Make sure the tool aligns with your organization's policies and any applicable regulations (GDPR, HIPAA, EU AI Act, etc.).

-If you've used a tool that significantly improved your computer vision pipeline, let us know—we’ll keep this guide updated with the best options.
+If you've used a tool that significantly improved your computer vision pipeline, let us know — we'll keep this guide updated with the best options.

 Get exclusive insights, tips, and updates from the Lightly.ai team.